SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 more room for message information to be displayed.
 Also, a terminal height greater than the standard 24 or 25 characters will provide a taller edit area, allowing more of the message to be seen on the screen at a time.

+SlyEdit allows the user to select/change the color of their text using the CTRL-K key, if the allowColorSelection is set to true in SlyEdit.cfg.
+Also, you can have SlyEdit convert colors to ANSI when posting messages, for compatibility with other BBS software.
+To do so, set the saveColorsAsANSI setting to true in SlyEdit.cfg.

 Also, SlyEdit has no moving parts that can wear out over time.